chatox/networks-science-course/practicum/ps07_degree_assortativity.md

 Remember that if this is the degree of a node has not be seen, you need to initialize `degree_to_nodes[degree] = []` before appending `node` to `degree_to_nodes[degree]`.

 Second, create arrays *x* and *y*.
-Array *x* should contain all degrees for which there are nodes that have at least one neighbor.
+Array *x* should contain all degrees greater than zero for which there are nodes with that degree.
 Array *y* should contain the macro-average of the degree of the neighbors of those nodes.

 ```python
 x = []